tevador/RandomX/doc/design.md

 ### Integer operations

-RandomX uses all primitive integer operations that preserve entropy: addition, subtraction, multiplication, XOR and shift.
+RandomX uses all primitive integer operations that preserve entropy: addition, subtraction, multiplication, XOR and rotation.

 The IADD_RC and IMUL_9C instructions utilize the address calculation logic of CPUs and can be performed in a single instruction by most CPUs.